mrship/middleman-jasmine/README.md

 src_files:
   - source/app/javascripts/application.js
 ```
-That is because the Sprockets instance that compiles the specs uses spec/javascripts as it's path to load the js.
+That is because the Sprockets instance that compiles the specs uses spec/javascripts as its path to load the js.
 This causes issues with loading the application via a `//= require application` line.

 ## Contributing